 For many years, Tom lived on the ranch, literally surrounded by grapevines and did not have to commute in years.
 Tom enjoyed vineyard work late in life but stepped back from physical activities in his later years.
 Fortunately his children have joined the business; his daughter Caitlin helps with marketing, branding and sales events and for some years Chris oversaw their national sales program; Chris is now CEO and proprietor of Kenefick Ranch.

 Approximately 125 acres are planted to grapes (all certified Napa Green and Fish Friendly Farming ™) – about 10% of the grapes are not sold and are used for their own wines.
 In 2002 Kenefick Ranch produced their first commercial vintage under their own label.
 When we first met with the team years ago, they were only producing several wines but have since expanded their portfolio significantly.

-Their winemaking philosophy is to strike a balance between high alcohol fruit forward wines that may not age very well and lower alcohol wines – their wines always incorporate a decent amount of acidity.
-A big part of that is tied to their canopy management and careful harvesting decisions – often picking slightly earlier for lower sugar levels.
+Their winemaking philosophy is to creature a balance between high alcohol fruit forward wines which are complemented by bright acidity; despite the higher alcohol, their wines are always lively and fresh in their youth.
+A big part of that is tied to their canopy management in the vineyard and careful harvesting decisions, often picking slightly earlier for lower sugar levels but while reaching a phenological ripeness.